 rndseed Seed value for random number generator (used by sgauss, sunif, and rnd functions).
-If not set, the process Id is used as seed value.
+It is set by the option command 'option seed=val|random'.

 rhost The machine to use for remote ngspice runs, instead of the default one (see the description of the rspice command, below).